|Guide||♦||38 Triplogs||2 Topics|

 The Tonto Trail is like a contour line on your map.
 The trail descends into the side canyons only when there is no other option, preferring to traverse into the drainages at a consistent elevation.
-It is often indirect, but Tonto Trail hikers would be well advised to have faith and follow the trail - it almost always represents the most efficient way across the landscape, and one quickly discovers that a trail, any sort of trail, makes for much easier forward progress.
+It is often indirect, but Tonto Trail hikers would be well advised to have faith and follow the trail - it almost always represents the most efficient way across the landscape.
+One quickly discovers that a trail, any sort of trail, makes for much easier forward progress.
 Shortcuts will not save time.
 The trail is not signed.
 The Tonto Trail leaves the bed of Cottonwood Creek near the top of the Tapeats Formation, contours around the west arm, and heads west toward Grapevine.
 Entering Grapevine from the east involves a short section of narrow, eroding trail with significant exposure.
-The views down into the lower reaches of Grapevine are wonderful, but watch your step.
-Grapevine is, by far, the largest and most complex side canyon between the Grandview and the South Kaibab Trails.
-Looking across the mouth of the drainage from the Tonto Trail the distance seems short, but plan on at least 2-3 hours of steady hiking to cross.
-The small unnamed drainages between Grapevine and Boulder and Boulder and Lone Tree will slow progress, and a little confusion on the west side of Lone Tree is normal, but generally speaking the route between Grapevine and Cremation Creek is straightforward.
+The views down into the lower reaches of Grapevine are wonderful but watch your step.
+By far, Grapevine is the largest and most complex side canyon between the Grandview and the South Kaibab Trails.
+Looking across the drainage's mouth from the Tonto Trail, the distance seems short, but plan on at least 2-3 hours of steady hiking to cross.
+The small unnamed drainages between Grapevine and Boulder and Boulder and Lone Tree will slow progress, and a little confusion on the west side of Lone Tree is typical.
+Still, generally speaking, the route between Grapevine and Cremation Creek is straightforward.

-The dry, hostile nature of the Tonto Platform belies the fact that this desert landscape has been utilized by prehistoric populations for thousands of years.
-A trained eye can detect archaeological sites in many of the side canyons, sites that testify to the creative intelligence that sustained these people over many generations living out their lives within the harsh, unforgiving world of inner Grand Canyon.
+The dry, hostile nature of the Tonto Platform belies the fact that prehistoric populations have utilized this desert landscape for thousands of years.
+A trained eye can detect archaeological sites in many of the side canyons.
+These sites testify to the creative intelligence that sustained these people over many generations living out their lives within the harsh, unforgiving world of the inner Grand Canyon.
 If you should find or visit such sites, please leave everything in place, exactly as you found it.

 Cool weather: Southern spring is usually reliable.
 Northern Spring and O'Neill Spring are unreliable at best.
 Hot weather: May be dry.

 Cool weather: Dry at the Tonto Trail crossing.
-Small amounts are occasionally found above Tonto Platform level.
-Water may also be found downstream about 20 minutes.
+Small amounts are occasionally found above the Tonto Platform level.
+Water may also be found downstream for about 20 minutes.
 Hot weather: Dry.

 Dry all year.
 Occasional potholes in the Tapeats (down the west arm of the drainage).

-Page Spring and Hance Creek (east of Horseshoe Mesa), Burro Spring and Pipe Creek (west of the Tip-off) and Bright Angel Campground (at the bottom of the Kaibab Trail) are reliable.
-Any of these sources would represent a major detour and will only be utilized by the truly desperate.
+Page Spring and Hance Creek (east of Horseshoe Mesa), Burro Spring and Pipe Creek (west of the Tip-off), and Bright Angel Campground (at the bottom of the Kaibab Trail) are reliable.
+Any of these sources would represent a significant detour and will only be utilized by the truly desperate.